scott-fryxell/jumpoff/src/consulting.md

 I have mentored, hired and built long lasting teams with minimal resources.
 My soft skills are highly developed and I can connect closely with diverse purpose driven organizations.

 On my first day with you I can deliver an industry leading software development environment and put an app on your phone so that we can begin to R&D your problem immediately.
-I can iterate to your phone almost immediatly and we can build your app together in real time.
-I can do all this while respecting current best practices.
+I can iterate to your phone with almost no effort.
+We will build your app together in real time.

 I have done the hard work and have the experience to get you up and running quickly and keep you current and productive years into the future.